 Health insurance in Vietnam

-Most expats organise international health insurance before they arrive in Vietnam.
-When using hospitals, expats should check with both the hospital and their insurance provider that they are covered for treatment.
+Most expats secure international health insurance before arriving in Vietnam.
+When using hospitals, double-check with both the facility and your insurance provider to confirm your treatment coverage.

-Expats should ensure that the health insurance they purchase covers them for treatment outside Vietnam, as many expats, as well as the wealthier Vietnamese people, prefer to travel to Bangkok or Singapore for specialist treatment and medical emergencies.
+Make sure your health insurance policy also covers treatment outside Vietnam, as many expats travel to Bangkok or Singapore for specialist care and medical emergencies.

 Pharmacies and medication in Vietnam

-Expats should not experience too much difficulty in bringing prescription medicine into Vietnam.
-It is best to carry a copy of the prescription and a letter from the doctor confirming that the medication is for personal use.
+Bringing prescription medicines into Vietnam shouldn’t cause any headaches.
+Carry a copy of your prescription and a doctor’s letter confirming the medication is for personal use.

 Health hazards in Vietnam